brettz9/pegjs/README.md

     var parser = PEG.buildParser("start = ('a' / 'b')+");

-The method will return generated parser object or its source code as a string (depending on the value of the `output` option — see below).
+The method will return a generated parser object or its source code as a string (depending on the value of the `output` option — see below).
 It will throw an exception if the grammar is invalid.
-The exception will contain `message` property with more details about the error.
+The exception will contain a `message` property with more details about the error.

 You can tweak the generated parser by passing a second parameter with an options